Introduction to Stop Valve

 Spindle:

 The spindle is built of polished stainless steel.
-Yet, it is ideal for leap seal sealing.
+Yet, it is ideal for leak sealing.

 Packing gland:

-It is a low-temperature packing gland that ensures an ideal tightness in the reach: – 60/+150°C (- 76/+302°F).
-The packing gland is fitted with a scraper ring to stop the penetration of ice and dirt into the packing gland of the stop valve.
+It is a low-temperature packing gland that ensures an ideal tightness in the range—60/+150°C (—76/+302°F).
+The packing gland is fitted with a scraper ring to prevent ice and dirt from entering the stop valve’s packing gland.

 How to Manufacture the Brass Stop Valve in The Industry?

-Here is the following vital step to manufacturing the brass stop valve.
+The following is a vital step in manufacturing the brass stop valve.
 Let’s dive into;

 Step 1